 Tjerk van Herwaarden, who won five national championships in seven seasons on the coaching staff at Maryland, took over as head coach at Harvard in 2012.
-He is entering his third season with the Crimson in 2014.
+He is entering his fourth season with the Crimson in 2015.

 As associate head coach with Maryland, van Herwaarden helped the